dappsnation/hdwallet/README.md

 }
 ```

+> The method `encrypt()` can take a long time.
+You may want to add a loading feedback.

 ## Display the Account
 Now that we've stored the keystore, we should display the address and the Ether balance to the user.